 - Translate your benefits into issues that are relevant to your prospective buyer.
 A developer or an engineer will respond to a very different type of language than a department head or business executive.
 Further, while technology is important, it is often not on the radar of the C-Suite or the executive team unless it is directly connected to the executive team’s key strategic priorities.
 As such, and depending on who you are trying to attract, a compelling messaging strategy often connects technical strengths to business value and elevates product features and attributes to themes and issues that are relevant and top priorities with the C-suite’s or key buyers.

-- Make it a joint effort between the sales, marketing and product development.
+- Make it a joint effort between sales, marketing, customer support and product development.
 Developing a messaging strategy is typically the job of the marketing team.
-But the best results come from involving both the sales team and the product development.
-The sales team is typically at the front line of prospect interactions and the insights and knowledge gained from sales calls (both good and bad) is usually invaluable to the process.
-The product team obviously can help you crystalize the language and validate some of the product claims you are trying to come up but also show you the boundaries of what the product can do.
-Because of that, the process I typically recommend includes a round of stakeholder interviews of all the key players within the organization as this provides the most complete internal picture of the company while making everyone feel involved in the process (a prerequisite for the internal adoption of the new messaging strategy).
+But the best results come from involving the sales team, the customer support team, and the product development team.
+The sales team is typically at the front line of prospect interactions, and the insights and knowledge gained from sales calls (both good and bad) is usually invaluable to the process.
+The product team obviously can help you crystalize the language and validate some of the product claims you are trying to come up with but also show you the boundaries of what the product can do.
+The customer support team is usually very aware of the key issues customers have.
+Because of that, the process I typically recommend includes a round of stakeholder interviews of all the key players within the organization, as this provides the most complete internal picture of the company while making everyone feel involved in the process (a prerequisite for the internal adoption of the new messaging strategy).

 - Talk to your current customers.
 A messaging strategy is usually designed to attract new customers and should therefore appeal to them.
 However, talking to your current customers and running your messaging strategy ideas by them is equally important.
 For one, they will tell you if your messaging is consistent with the experience they have with you (which it needs to be as prospects will reach out to them before they reach out to you) but they might also help you identify attributes for your messaging strategy that you may not have thought about or thought of as being important enough to communicate.
 While talking to current customers of a recent client we, for example, identified a specific point of differentiation in his offering that those customers perceived as extremely important and very specific to this client that the client hadn’t really thought about (or did naturally).
 This highly relevant point of differentiation would never have emerged if we hadn’t talked to current customers.